tdeekens/flopflip/readme.md

 </ToggleFeature>
 ```

 Having `flopflip` setup up you can now target users by whatever you decide to send to e.g. LaunchDarkly.
-This could be location, hashed E-Mails or any user groups (please respect your user's privicy).
+This could be location, hashed E-Mails or any user groups (please respect your user's privacy).

 Another example would be to show a `<button>` but disable it for users who should not have access to the feature yet: